Sex: Sexual reproduction

-In animals, the haploid stage only occurs in the gametes, the haploid cells that are specialized to fuse to form a zygote that develops into a new diploid organism.
-In plants, the diploid organism produces haploid spores by meiosis that are capable of undergoing repeated cell division to produce multicellular haploid organisms.
-In either case, gametes may be externally similar (isogamy) as in the green alga Ulva or may be different in size and other aspects (anisogamy).
+In animals, the haploid stage only occurs in the gametes, the sex cells that fuse to form a zygote that develops directly into a new diploid organism.
+In a plant species, the diploid organism produces a type of haploid spore by meiosis that is capable of undergoing repeated cell division to produce a multicellular haploid organism.
+In either case, the gametes may be externally similar (isogamy) as in the green alga Ulva or may be different in size and other aspects (anisogamy).
 The size difference is greatest in oogamy, a type of anisogamy in which a small, motile gamete combines with a much larger, non-motile gamete.

-By convention, the larger gamete (called an ovum, or egg cell) is considered female, while the smaller gamete (called a spermatozoon, or sperm cell) is considered male.
-An individual that produces exclusively large gametes is female, and one that produces exclusively small gametes is male.
-An individual that produces both types of gametes is a hermaphrodite.
-In some cases, hermaphrodites are able to self-fertilize and produce offspring on their own, without the need for a partner.
+In anisogamic organisms, by convention, the larger gamete (called an ovum, or egg cell) is considered female, while the smaller gamete (called a spermatozoon, or sperm cell) is considered male.
+An individual that produces large gametes is female, and one that produces small gametes is male.
+An individual that produces both types of gamete is a hermaphrodite.
+In some species, a hermaphrodite can self-fertilize and produce an offspring on its own.